flutter/website/tutorials/interactive/index.md

 </div>

-Who manage's the stateful widget's state?
+Who manages the stateful widget's state?
 The widget itself?
 The parent widget?
 Both?
 Another object?
 The answer is... it depends.
 There are several valid ways to make your widget interactive.
-You, as the widget designer, makes the decision based on how you expect your widget to be used.
+You, as the widget designer, make the decision based on how you expect your widget to be used.
 Here are the most common ways to manage state:

 * [The widget manages its own state](#self-managed)